About our Pro Bono Program opportunities

-Vermont attorneys, sign up to be a volunteer for our Pro Bono Program opportunities!
+Vermont attorneys: Sign up to be a volunteer for our Pro Bono Program opportunities!
 Make a difference in someone’s life.
 If you are an attorney, we need your help now!
-Below you will find more information about volunteer opportunities.

 Legal Services Vermont’s Pro Bono Program is a comprehensive, statewide project to connect our volunteer lawyers with Vermonters in need.
 As volunteers, each attorney is asked to give some time to help low-income Vermonters, but they give much more.
 Volunteers give dignity by reaching out and lending a helping hand; they give power to those in fear who face poverty every day; and they give hope where despair is the only reality.